“One thing is certain in business, you and everyone around you will make mistakes.”–Richard Branson

 If one has a strong motive to do something, he can’t get away from his path towards success.

-Whenever you lose motivation, remember why you started, look at your set goals for the future, engage in motivational activities, and know what’s pushing you backward and fight back with it.
+Whenever you lose motivation, remember why you started, look at your goals, engage in motivational activities, and know what’s pushing you backward and fight back.

 9. Ignoring the Finances.